 Alice is a PhD student at York Law School working with the Centre for Applied Human Rights, researching the role of cities in international human rights law.

 The York Law Review Editorial Board consists of student and staff members.
 The board is chaired by the Head of School, Professor Caroline Hunter.
 The role of the board is to provide strategic direction to the student editors and ensure quality and continuity in the development of the journal.

 York Law Review runs annual competitions for undergraduate and postgraduate students at York Law School.
 Details of competitions for the 2020/21 academic year will be released in December 2020.

-York Law Review will be recruiting new members to its Student Editorial Team for the 2020-2021 academic year soon.
+York Law Review looks to recruit new members to its Student Editorial Team regularly.
 Keep an eye on our social media feeds for more information.